-A female Tufted Titmouse brooding eggs.
-She rears up, hisses and strikes the left side of the nestbox (called a Snake Display.)
+I was monitoring a female Tufted Titmouse brooding eggs.
+She repeatredly reared up out of the nestcup, hissed and struck the left side of the nestbox (called a Snake Display.)
 The drama queen did this when I approached the box and continued when I opened it.
 (Some titmice just sit there placidly and look at you, or fly out of the box when it is approached/checked.)
 It is probably an anti-predator/nest protection behavior.

-The hissing and snake-like strike are kind of scary, which is why I didn't do a very good job framing this video - I wanted to get the heck out of there!
+The hissing and snake-like strike are kind of scary, which is why I didn't do a very good job on my video - I wanted to get the heck out of there!
 (Plus I wanted to minimize disturbance).
+See photos of her nest.
+See more information about Tufted Titmice.

 If you experience problems with the website/find